francois-rozet/info8005-1/queries.md

 * Every instance that is prerequisite of *Semantic Data*

 	```
-	preRequisiteOf value 'Semantic Data'
+	prerequisiteOf value 'Semantic Data'
 	```

 * Every `Student` that has passed some `Course` prerequisite of *Semantic Data*

 	```
-	Student and hasPassed some (Course and preRequisiteOf value 'Semantic Data')
+	Student and hasPassed some (Course and prerequisiteOf value 'Semantic Data')
 	```

 * Every instance who's name is `"François Rozet"`